-The term device reset indicates that the processor as well as analog and digital peripherals and registers are reset.
+The term system reset indicates that the processor as well as analog and digital peripherals and registers are reset.

-A reset status register holds the source of the most recent reset or power voltage monitoring interrupt.
-The program may examine this register to detect and report exception conditions.
+A reset status register shows some of the resets or power voltage monitoring interrupts.
+The program may examine this register to detect and report certain exception conditions.
 This register is cleared after a power-on reset.
+For details see the Technical Reference Manual.

-6.3.1 Reset Sources
+- 6.3.1 Reset Sources

-6.3.1.1 Power Voltage Level Monitors
+- 6.3.1.1 Power Voltage Level Monitors

-■ IPOR - Initial power-on reset
+- IPOR Initial Power-on-Reset

-At initial power on, IPOR monitors the power voltages V{DDD} and V{DDA} , both directly at the pins and at the outputs of the corresponding internal regulators.
+At initial power on, IPOR monitors the power voltages $V{DDD}$ , $V{DDA}$ , $V{CCD}$ and $V{CCA}$ .
 The trip level is not precise.
 It is set to approximately 1 volt, which is below the lowest specified operating voltage but high enough for the internal circuits to be reset and to hold their reset state.
-The monitor generates a reset pulse that is at least 100 ns wide.
+The monitor generates a reset pulse that is at least 150 ns wide.
 It may be much wider if one or more of the voltages ramps up slowly.